aleen42/PersonalWiki/Programming/JavaScript/module_system_style/module_system_style.md

 **Cons**

 - Blocking calls do not apply well in networks.
-- No parallel require of multipe modules
+- No parallel require of multiple modules